mjhm/o-tools-node/readme.md

 ### publish

-To release a new version of your NPM module:
+Releases a new version to NPM

 ```
 $ publish <patch|minor|major>